multiversx/mx-docs/docs/tokens/esdt-tokens.md

 In order to differentiate between an original token and other tokens with the same name or ticker, we have introduced a branding mechanism that allows tokens owners to provide a logo, a description, a website, as well as social link for their tokens.
-An example of a branded token is MEX, the Maiar Exchange's token.
+An example of a branded token is MEX, the xExchange's token.
 MultiversX products such as Explorer, Wallet and so on will display tokens in accordance to their branding, if any.

 A token owner can submit a branding request by opening a Pull Request on [https://github.com/multiversx/mx-assets/](https://github.com/multiversx/mx-assets/).